 NIJC provides legal services to immigrants from around the world.
 Many of our clients do not speak English and therefore we and our pro bono attorneys need assistance with interpreting and translating.
 If you have an advanced ability in English and another language and would like to volunteer, please get in touch with us.

-Ask your congressperson to cut funding to U.S. Immigration and Customs Enforcement (ICE) and Customs and Border Protection (CBP).
-These agencies use billions of taxpayer dollars to separate parents from their children, lock up 52,000 immigrants--including asylum seekers--in an abusive detention system, and terrorize our communities.
+The U.S. spends billions of taxpayer dollars to separate parents from their children and lock up tens of thousands of immigrants--including asylum seekers--in an abusive and deadly detention system.
 Congress has the power to cut off funding to stop mass incarceration and family separation.
 Take action now.

 Everyone in the United States has rights under the Constitution, regardless of immigration status.
-Make sure you know yours and share the information far and wide.
+Make sure you know your rights and share the information far and wide.
 Learn more.

-Julia Toepfer is NIJC's marketing and online engagement manager.
+Julia Toepfer is NIJC's senior marketing & digital engagement strategist.